YordanGeorgiev/qto/README.md

 ## 1. What is it ?!
-A tool to handle multiple projects issues programmatically using txt files , xls files and PostgreSQL db as a source .
+A tool to manage multiple projects issues programmatically using txt files , xls files and PostgreSQL db.